apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/TraceYourApplication.md

 You'll notice that the API specifically talks about Instrumentation rather than just Tracing.
-This is because it is also possible to use various instrumentation systems, e.g. which only take care of propagating certain `Baggage` values across process boundaries, without using tracing itself.
+This is because it is also possible to use various instrumentation systems, e.g. which only take care of propagating certain `ServiceContext` values across process boundaries, without using tracing itself.

 In other words, all tracers are instruments, and the `InstrumentationSystem` works equally for `Instrument`, as well as ``Tracer`` implementations.